-SP Scienceware offers ASTM and 'ASTM Like' liquid-in-glass thermometers with high resolution and accuracy.
+H-B Instrument offers 'ASTM Like' liquid-in-glass thermometers with high resolution and accuracy.
 Each thermometer is also individually serialized and packaged.
 ASTM stands for the American Society for Testing and Materials which is an independent, private organization that establishes and publishes standards for use in industry.
-Although these thermometers can be used in any suitable application, each model is designed and specified for specific applications and they generally feature a shorter scale than a regular thermometer.
-Some thermometers are referred to as ASTM like because the ASTM guidelines call for mercury filled thermometers and as part of our environmental stewardship, we have made a commitment to phasing mercury filled instruments from our product line.
+Although these thermometers can be used in any suitable application each model is designed and specified for specific applications and they generally feature a shorter scale than a regular thermometer.
+H-B Instrument refers to our thermometers as ASTM like because the ASTM guidelines call for mercury filled thermometers and as part of our environmental stewardship H-B Instrument has made a commitment to phasing mercury filled instruments from our product line.